What is MCT oil and how do you use it?

 MCTs are more easily digested than other types of fat that we eat and can therefore be beneficial for people with gastrointestinal disorders that affect the body’s ability to absorb dietary fat, such as celiac disease, cystic fibrosis, irritable bowel disease including Crohn’s disease, pancreatitis, short bowel syndrome, celiac disease or after certain gastrointestinal surgeries.
 This is because they do not require bile or pancreatic enzymes to be digested and they are transported straight to the liver to be used as an immediate source of energy.
 Long-chain fatty acids, on the other hand, have to go through several other digestive steps and are transported around the body before getting brought to the liver.
 When MCT oil is used alongside a keto diet it may help to treat and reduce seizures in people with epilepsy.

-Some studies have suggested that MCT oil is associated with and improved Alzheimer’s symptoms, decreased cholesterol levels, a lower risk of cardiovascular disease and lower levels of insulin resistance.
-However more research needs to be carried out and there isn’t enough evidence yet to recommend MCT oil for these conditions.
+Some studies have suggested that MCT oil is associated with an improved Alzheimer’s symptoms, decreased cholesterol levels, a lower risk of cardiovascular disease and lower levels of insulin resistance.
+However, more research needs to be carried out and there isn’t enough evidence yet to recommend MCT oil for these conditions.

 MCT oil is gaining in popularity largely thanks to bulletproof coffee, which is a mix of brewed coffee blended with grass-fed butter and MCT oil.
 The popularity of bulletproof coffee and the KETO diet has helped promote MCT’s benefits.
 There has been a lot of research for MCT’s use as in weight-loss.
 Studies suggest that they may help us burn more calories and feel fuller quicker.
 Which results in us eating less.
 MCT oil powder is popular with athletes as it is said to increase energy and boost athletic performance.

 Just don’t have too much in one go or it can cause discomfort, cramping, gas, and bloating.